Seneca-ICTOER/OPS102/docs/09-regexp/06-findstr.md

 include a space in your search pattern, prepend `/C:` to your search string.
 You can use multiple `/C:` search strings.

-For example, `FINDSTR /R /C:\"red\" /C:\"blue\" INPUTFILE` is roughly equivalent to `grep -E \"red\|blue\" INPUTFILE`
+For example, `FINDSTR /R /C:"red" /C:"blue" INPUTFILE` is roughly equivalent to `grep -E "red|blue" INPUTFILE`

 Findstr is also limited to (approximately) 127 characters in the regular expression.

 For information on findstr's regular expression dialect, see `help findstr`.
 In particular, the findstr command does not support alternation with the `|` symbol, repetition other than with the `*` symbol, named character classes `[[:*name*:]]`, or grouping `( )`.